H-MOVE-LAB/icd_head_app/README.md

 Welcome to the `HeadGait` repository!
 This repository contains a basic example of a Matlab-Python application for the detection of initial contacts and the estimation of gait speed from acceleration and angular velocity data recorded by a Head-worn Inertial Measurement Unit (H-IMU).
 Raw data is preprocessed in Matlab, then initial contacts are detected by a Temporal Convolutional Network (TCN) trained with over 100.000 gait cyles in both structured and real-world conditions.
 Finally, gait speed is inferred by a trained Gaussian Process Regression (GPR) model fed with nine time-domain features extracted from the previously segmented gait cycles.

-The study design and the procedures for data collection, model training, optimization and evaluation are described in <a href="#1">[1]</a>.
+The study design and the procedures for data collection, model training, optimization and evaluation are described in the work <b>"Estimating Gait Speed in the Real World with a Head-Worn Inertial Sensor"</b> by Tasca et al. (2025) published in <i>IEEE Transactions on Neural Systems and Rehabilitation Engineering</i> " <a href="#1">[1]</a>.

 ## Requirements